 Selecting the Most Fitting Subway Tile Look

 The first crucial step is choosing the ideal subway tile look for your kitchen.
-Subway tiles offer a surprising level of design flexibility, venturing far beyond the classic brick pattern.
+As previously highlighted, subway tiles offer a surprising level of design flexibility, venturing far beyond the classic brick pattern.
 Let’s explore a variety of stunning subway tile aesthetics, helping you find the perfect match to elevate your dream kitchen.
-You can even use our cutting-edge AR technology to visualize how your chosen tiles will look in your own space, making the decision process even seamless.

 Traditional Charm

 When aiming for a warm and inviting traditional kitchen, subway tiles become your perfect partner.
 Brick look subway tiles, with their timeless staggered layout, evoke a sense of heritage that sits perfectly within this design style.
+For example, our Marsden 3x10 Matte Ceramic Tile in Almond adds a soft, earthy tone with a classic matte finish, perfect for enhancing the traditional aesthetic.
 Alternatively, stone look subway tiles offer a natural and classic beauty that complements farmhouse or country aesthetics.
 Their earthy tones and subtle variations create a sense of connection to nature, adding a touch of rustic charm to your kitchen.

 Modern Minimalist